-(ii) Vacation

-Library faculty who are employed at the Institute for one year but less than five years shall have a vacation of twenty-two working days.
-For service at the Institute in excess of five years, they shall have an additional ten working days vacation.
-Notwithstanding the foregoing, effective July 17, 1998, a librarian shall not accrue more than thirty five (35) working days of vacation, and any librarian who has thirty-five (35) vacation days will not accrue additional vacation.
+(iii) No librarian shall accrue more than thirty five (35) working days of vacation, and any librarian who has thirty-five (35) vacation days will not accrue additional vacation.

-Any librarian who has accrued more than thirty-five days (35) of vacation as of July 17.
-1998, will have until August 31, 1999, to use that excess.
-Arrangements for scheduling the excess vacation are to be worked out with the Dean of the Library and Human Resources.
-In the event that a librarian is unable to utilize all excess vacation by August 31, 1999, in spite of having demonstrated to the satisfaction of the Dean of the Library a good faith attempt to do so, his/her deadline will be extended to October 31, 1999.

-- (iii) Library faculty shall have the normal Institute holidays (twelve (12) days); two (2) days during the Winterim or Spring recess; the period from December 26 through December 31; and four (4) discretionary days. - (iv) To meet the needs of the Library and the professional development of the individual Library faculty member, the Library faculty shall be granted time to attend professional conferences and meetings.
-In addition, each member of the Library faculty may take three professional days at the Library faculty member's option at reasonable times between September 1 and August 31st. - (v) A committee shall be established to study the paid time off that librarians receive.
-The committee will be comprised of two members appointed by the Administration and two members appointed by the Union.
-Recommendations of the committee (or any part thereof) that are adopted in writing and signed by authorized representatives of the Union and the Administration shall result in amendment of the collective bargaining agreement. - (g) Administrator's Teaching Workload: - (i) The Deans and non-academic Administrators may teach a maximum of three contact hours per semester; - (ii) The Division Heads or Division Chairpersons may teach a maximum workload consisting of no more than one-half of the maximum full-time workload for that Division or School; - (iii) The Department Chairperson, Department Head or equivalent may teach a maximum workload consisting of no more than three-fourths of the maximum full-time workload for that Department.
+(iv) Librarians hired on or after September 1, 2000, may be required to use their vacation during the summer.

+(3) Library faculty shall have the normal Institute holidays (twelve (12) days); two (2) days during the Winterim or Spring recess; the period from December 26 through December 31; and four (4) discretionary days.

+(4) To meet the needs of the Library and the professional development of the individual Library faculty member, the Library faculty shall be granted time to attend professional conferences and meetings.

+(g) Administrator's Teaching Workload:

+(1) The Deans and non-academic Administrators may teach a maximum of three contact hours per semester;

+(2) The Division Heads or Division Chairpersons may teach a maximum workload consisting of no more than one-half of the maximum full-time workload for that Division or School;

+(3) The Department Chairperson, Department Head or equivalent may teach a maximum workload consisting of no more than three-fourths of the maximum full-time workload for that Department.